Djelloul Marbrook

-Djelloul Marbrook, also known as Del Mabrouk (August 12, 1934 – November 23, 2024), was an American contemporary poet, writer, and photographer.
+Djelloul Marbrook, also known as Del Mabrouk (August 12, 1934 – November 23, 2024), was an American-Algerian contemporary poet, writer, and photographer.

 Biography

 Djelloul Marbrook was born on August 12, 1934, in Algiers, Algeria, to parents Juanita Guccione (née Rice) and Ben Aissa ben Mabrouk.
 Marbook's father was Algerian and he moved with only his mother to New York City when he was a young child.
 He was raised by his extended family, primarily by his grandmother and aunts.
 Marbook grew up in Brooklyn, West Islip, and Manhattan.
 He attended Dwight Preparatory School, and Columbia University.

 Marbook worked as a soda jerk, newspaper vendor, messenger, theater and nightclub concessionaire, and served in the United States Navy and as a Merchant Marine before beginning his newspaper career.
 Marbrook learned photography in the United States Navy and became a reporter-photographer.
 Marbrook was married to Wanda Ratliff from 1955 to 1963, which ended in divorce.
 He was also married to Marilyn Hackett Marbrook.